 - Current and Pending State Laws Allowing Unaccompanied Homeless Youth to Consent for Housing and Related Services.
 Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
-This document summarizes state laws, including currently pending bills that SchoolHouse Connection is working on with partners in Arizona and Wyoming.
+This document summarizes state laws, including recently enacted legislation in Wyoming, and a currently pending bill that SchoolHouse Connection is working on with partners in Arizona.

 - State Laws Supporting College Students Experiencing Homelessness.
 State legislatures have been actively supporting college students experiencing homelessness over the past few years.
 This document provides a summary of existing strong state laws.
 SchoolHouse Connection is working with partners in Texas on a new state law to support the thousands of Texas students striving to complete college without safe, stable housing.
 Please contact Patricia Julianelle at firstname.lastname@example.org to share information about other state laws assisting college students experiencing homelessness.

 - Vist SchoolHouse Connection’s higher education page for information on federal laws pertaining to unaccompanied youth in higher education.

 - Alone Without A Home is a state-by-state guide to laws affecting unaccompanied youth.

 - The National Network for Youth also has prepared a state-by-state look at what is required for obtaining not only IDs, but also proof of Social Security numbers, and birth certificates.